Friday, October 14, 12:00 p.m.

-The Earth Club is open to all Massasoit students.
+The Environmental League of Massasoit (ELM), formerly the Earth Club, is a student club open to all Massasoit students.
 Its purpose is to promote sustainability on campus and in the larger community and to support activities that enhance the enjoyment of the environment.
 New participants and new ideas are always welcome!
 Faculty and staff are also welcome to attend.

-The club meets the first and third Wednesday of each month, 12-1:00 p.m., in the Science Building, Room S115.
+The ELM meets the first and third Wednesday of each month, 12-1:00 p.m., in the Science Building, Room S115.
+Come join us!

 To promote energy conservation, the state Senate has legally reaffirmed residents’ rights to a traditional but increasingly threatened practice: the option of hanging laundry out to dry on a clothesline.